Lorenz-127/Developers-Project-Board/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: User Story Template
+name: Issue Template
 about: This is the default user story template
-title: ''
+title: USER STORY <TITLE>
 labels: ''
 assignees: ''
+story-points: ''

 ---